 The moment I adopted a pug, my life changed.

-I adopted Wilma through a-friend-of-a-friend who needed to find her a home quickly.
+I adopted Wilma quite quickly as I had the opportunity to save her from an undesireable situation.
 I instantly fell in love, but with little experience in owning such a breed there were a few surprises in store.

 *awaits outraged comment from parent*

 There are some things to seriously think about before you commit to owning a pug...

 Have I told you pugs are the best thing ever & you will want to be with them ALL THE TIME?
 They are also loyal little things, they will follow you like a shadow & are therefore prone to separation anxiety.
 It is particularly unfair to leave this breed home alone for long periods, so have a think about how much time you can offer, or if you can rely on anyone for regular doggy-sitting duties.

 2. Your clothes will never be the same again

 Fawn pugs have a double coat, and therefore malt.
 A lot.
 The days of stepping outside in a hair-less outfit are a distant memory.
 Hoovering will become a daily occurance & you will avoid taking passengers in your car for fear they will step out resembling the Abominable Snowman.